seunghoh/microbit-school/README.md

 # microbit-school
 Welcome to micro:bit coding school.
-This repository is for providing source code and related materials
+This repository is for providing source code and related materials.
+The tutorials are uploaded to the YouTube Channel https://bit.ly/hohparkCoding.

 ## Download
 If you are not familiar with GitHub, you can just download the code.
 Select `Clone or download` button and select `Download ZIP`